-The Tax Reform Act of 1986 provides a 20% federal income-tax credit for owners of income-producing, historic buildings that undergo substantial rehabilitations.
-A credit equal to 20% of a rehabilitation's qualified expenditures may be subtracted directly from the owner's federal income taxes.
-Housed within the National Park Service (NPS), the Historic Preservation Tax Credit program is administered in Illinois by the Illinois State Historic Preservation Office (IL SHPO).
+The Tax Reform Act of 1986 and its regulations provide a federal income-tax credit for owners of historic buildings that undergo substantial rehabilitations into income-producing uses.
+A credit equal to 20% of a rehabilitation's qualified rehabilitation expenditures may be subtracted directly from the owner's federal income taxes.
+A program of the National Park Service (NPS), the federal tax credits are administered in Illinois by the Illinois State Historic Preservation Office (IL SHPO).

 Download a one-page program summary